20kdc/gabien-common/una/INVOKE_INTERNALS.md

 * Endianness.
 * Number of GP registers.
 * Number of FP registers.
 * FP migration behavior.
-(RV64 behaviour vs. the rest)
+(FPs-then-stack, FPs-then-GPs-then-stack, and "shadow GP allocation" as used by Windows 64-bit)
 * Stack slot granularity.
 (For Apple, this is 1 byte; for other platforms this is the machine word size.)
 * If var-args are immediately shunted to stack.
 (For Apple, this is yes; everything else doesn't.)